Doncaster Business School

-Doncaster Business School is the international business school of Doncaster College, England.
-Established in 1992, as Dearne Valley Business School, the school offers postgraduate business degrees in management, including MBAs and professional qualifications (CIPD, CIM, CMI, ILM) as well as undergraduate teaching.
+Doncaster Business School was the business school of Doncaster College, England.
+Established in 1992, as Dearne Valley Business School, the school offered postgraduate business degrees in management, including MBAs and professional qualifications (CIPD, CIM, CMI, ILM) as well as undergraduate teaching.
+It was based on the college's High Melton campus, which closed in 2017.

 High Melton

 The school is situated in High Melton within the University Centre (validated by the University of Hull and the University of Wales).
 Site facilities include a nine-hole golf course, learning resource centre and restaurant.
 High Melton is a small village, dominated by its church and nearby Hall.
 From the late seventeenth century, the Hall was owned by the Fountayne family and its descendants, the Wilson family, which changed its name to Montagu following an inheritance.
 The family were major landowners.
 In 1883, Andrew Montagu was the owner of over 27000 acre of land in five counties.
 The Hall is now one of the main buildings on the High Melton campus.